daltonfury42/java-loki-grafana-poc/README.md

-# Java App with Centralized Logging (Grafana Loki)
+# JSON Structured Logging for Java/SLF4J using Grafana/Promtail/Loki

 ## Overview
-This project is a simple Java application that demonstrates centralized logging in a Kubernetes environment using Grafana Loki and Promtail.
-The app logs errors in a loop, outputs logs in JSON format, and is designed for easy integration with log aggregation and visualization tools.
+A simple POC Java application that demonstrates structured logging in a Kubernetes environment using Grafana Loki and Promtail.
+The app logs an error in a loop, Slf4j is configured to output logs in JSON format, which is then parsed by Promtail, stored in Loki and displayed using Grafana.

 ## Features
 - Java 11 application using Log4j2 for structured logging